 When Dr. Chung learned about the marriage from the niece, she made an urgent referral to the PGT stating her opinion that Ms. Walker was incapable of entering into a marriage relationship.
-Dr. Chung continued to be of the opinion, at the trial of this
+Dr. Chung continued to be of the opinion, at the trial of this matter, that Ms. Walker was not capable of consenting to marriage and not capable to sign the 2009 Will.

 After the marriage, Mr. Poulain and Ms. Walker consulted another lawyer at the same office where her 2009 Will was executed.
 This second lawyer's file was produced at trial but the lawyer was not called as a witness.
 The file suggests that the lawyer was told Ms. Walker had had a stroke but was not advised of her Alzheimer's diagnosis.
 The file also indicated that the consultation was about obtaining greater access to Ms. Walker's bank account.
 The lawyer wrote a letter to her bank seeking information about Ms. Walker's account balance and why she was not permitted to access her account.
 Ms. Walker's niece (her attorney under the power of attorney for property) had put a \$500 withdrawal limit on her account as all of Ms. Walker's bills were automatically deducted from her bank account.
 There was no need for Ms. Walker to obtain large sums of cash.
 Justice Griffin observed that this evidence pointed to "concerted efforts by Mr. Poulain to try to get access to Ms. Walker's funds at Scotiabank post-Marriage: repeated contact with [the lawyer]; approaching the Scotiabank; and approaching another bank".
-186
+187